GazzolaLab/MiV-OS/docs/tutorial/signal_processing.md

   execution_mode: 'cache'
 ---

-# Introduction : Quick Start
+# Introduction

-Here is a quick-start example of how to build electrophysiology analysis pipelines using `MiV-OS`.
+## Getting Started with Electrophysiology Analysis Pipelines using `MiV-OS`

 In this tutorial, I will provide you with a quick-start example that demonstrates how to construct electrophysiology analysis pipelines utilizing `MiV-OS`.
 By the end of this tutorial, you will have gained a better understanding of how to apply this package to your own electrophysiology experiments.